Eric Shelton (American football): Louisville

 Shelton attended the University of Louisville, and in his junior year (in 2004) he led the Cardinals in rushing (938 yards) and touchdowns (20).
 His touchdown total tied the single season Louisville touchdown record (since broken by Michael Bush with 23 in 2005) and he also tied a Louisville record by rushing for five touchdowns in a game versus East Carolina University.
 He ranked sixth in the nation with 120 points.
 In 22 games with the Cardinals, he totaled 1,728 yards on 312 carries (5.5 avg) and had 30 touchdown runs.
 His 30 touchdowns rank third all time at Louisville despite his only playing two years there.

 Professional career

 Carolina Panthers

-Shelton was drafted in the second round (54th overall) of the 2005 NFL Draft by the Carolina Panthers with a pick they obtained from the Seattle Seahawks.
+Shelton was selected in the second round (54th overall) of the 2005 NFL draft by the Carolina Panthers with a pick they obtained from the Seattle Seahawks.
 Shelton's NFL career got off to a rough start as he was placed on injured reserve at the beginning of the 2005 NFL season due to a broken foot.
 In the 2006 season, Shelton rushed for 23 yards on only eight carries, and was activated in only eight games.
 After a disappointing career with the Panthers he was released by them on September 1, 2007.